spectrocloud/librarium/packages/docs/content/08-user-management/1-saml-sso.md

 Single sign-on (SSO) is an authentication method that enables secured user authentication with multiple applications and websites by using a single set of credentials.
 SSO works upon  a trust relationship set up between the service provider, and an identity provider such as Okta.
 This trust relationship is often based upon a certificate that is exchanged between the identity provider and the service provider.
 This certificate can be used to sign identity information that is being sent from the identity provider to the service provider so that the service provider knows it is coming from a trusted source.
 In SSO, this identity data takes the form of tokens which contain identifying bits of information about the users.
-Spectro Cloud supports two type of SSO authentication as below.
+Spectro Cloud supports the following two types of SSO authentication mechanisms: -

 * SAML Based SSO
 * OIDC Based SSO